tamilk83/postmanscripts/README.md

 ### Deployment

-1.Download the files and store it in a location
+* Download the files and store it in a location
-2. How to run the collection from CLI:
+* How to run the collection from CLI:

 newman run -d company.csv Code_reusabilityHackathon2020.collection.json -e Hackathon2020.postman_environment.json --delay-request 500

-3.How to run the script from postman:
+* How to run the script from postman:
-  1.Import the collection json to postman
+** Import the collection json to postman
-  2.Import the env variable to postman
+** mport the env variable to postman